solo-io/workshops/gloo-edge/gloo-edge/README.md

 The lab environment consists of a Kubernetes environment deployed locally using kind.

 In this workshop we will:
-TODO: Redo summary
-* Deploy a demo application (Istio's [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) demo app) on a k8s cluster and expose it through Gloo Edge
+* Deploy two applications (Istio's **[bookinfo](https://istio.io/latest/docs/examples/bookinfo/)** and **[httpbin](https://github.com/istio/istio/blob/master/samples/httpbin/httpbin.yaml)**) on a k8s cluster and expose it through Gloo Edge
-* Deploy a second version of the demo app and route traffic to both versions
+* Deploy a second version of the **bookinfo** app and route traffic to both versions
-* Secure the demo app using TLS
+* Secure apps using TLS
-* Secure the demo app using OIDC
+* Apply Authentication using OIDC
-* Rate limit the traffic going to the demo app
+* Rate limit the traffic going to the apps
+* Apply rules for the Web Application Firewall (WAF)
-* Transform a response using Gloo transformations
+* Transform requests, responses and bodies using Gloo transformations
+* Apply Authorization using RBAC and OPA (Open Policy Agent)
 * Configure access logs
-* Use several of these features together to configure an advanced OIDC workflow

 ## Lab 0: Demo Environment Creation